xfsnow/xfsnow.github.io/en/20090909_general_tab.md

 Category: __Frontend__

-Summary: A pure CSS+JS universal tab
+Summary: This article discusses a specific scenario and solution for creating a universal tab.

 ---------